 Electric Hot Water Systems

-An electrically heated storage tank system is usually relatively cheap to buy and install but is often the most expensive to run, especially if it is on the continuous (full day) rate.
-Systems that run on off-peak electricity are much cheaper to run but need a larger tank as the water heated overnight must last all day.
-And off-peak electricity isn’t available to all homes.
+Electric storage tank systems are generally cheaper to buy and install but more expensive to run, especially if it is on the continuous (full day) rate.
+Setting it to run on off-peak electricity makes it cheaper but you’ll need a larger tank as the water heated overnight must serve the whole day – or risk having no hot water for your evening cookery.

 Price Range (approx.): $400–1800 (not including installation)